Discover Hector Guimard's Paris Metro Entrances

 Hector Guimard Metro Station Hector Guimard Metro sign, photo by Mark Craft

-Each of Guimard's (1867-1942) cast iron entrances display the word Métropolitain along with the station's name.
+Each of Guimard's iconic cast-iron Metro entrances proudly displays the word Métropolitain alongside the station's name.
 Unbelievably, many of his station entrances were subsequently destroyed, right up until the 1960s.
 Fortunately for us, at least half have been saved and can still be admired at sixty-seven Metro stations.

-The style he employed, called Art Nouveau (as seen in the photo below of the former Metro station at Étoile), emerged around the end of the nineteenth century, during the period called the Belle Époque, the result of a quest for an aesthetic based on organic, fluid lines inspired by nature.
-At first Parisians were skeptical of Guimard's style, but once his Metro stations were installed, Art Nouveau was embraced as the look of the era.
+The style he employed, called Art Nouveau (as seen in the photo below of the former Metro station at Étoile), emerged around the turn of the 20th century during the Belle Époque, a time that sought beauty in organic, flowing lines inspired by nature.
+Initially, Parisians were hesitant to embrace Guimard's vision, but once the Metro stations were installed, his designs became a defining feature of the era.

 line